syedsaqib2457/php-hash/readme.md

 # Free Automation for Cloud Security

-Note: It's recommended to wait until the first official release of version 19 when process auto-scaling, IPv6, proxy request logging, public-facing DNS, reverse proxies and system monitoring features are completed.
-It will require new installations and server deployments if upgrading from version 18 to version 19, but there will be automated update scripts available for version 19+.
+Note: It's recommended to wait until the first official release version 1 when process auto-scaling, IPv6, proxy request logging, public-facing DNS, reverse proxies and system monitoring features are completed.
+It will require new installations and server deployments if upgrading from unofficial version 18 to official version 1, but there will be automated update scripts available for official version 1+.

 **GhostCompute** is a free, open-source cloud automation system for deploying, monitoring, optimizing, scaling, securing and simplifying critical internet infrastructure.

-The upcoming version 19 release is designed with these additional features and optimized for both bare-metal and cloud VM environments, with or without Docker and Kubernetes.
+The upcoming version 1 official release is designed with these additional features and optimized for both bare-metal and cloud VM environments, with or without Docker and Kubernetes.

 + Additional anti-DDoS security and multi-user authentication
 + Automatic process scaling with improved load balancing